primatejs/primate/docs/guide/types.md

 Likewise, the request's query string parts, which we previously accessed using `request.query.get`, may be typed to ensure adherence to a given format.
-This can be achieved manually by importing the type function.
+This can be achieved manually by importing the type.
 Here we'll also create an additional `user` type coercing the ID into a user object, to get a proper user object and not just the ID.

 ```js caption=types/user.js
 import number from "./number.js";